lunarmodules/ldoc/docs/doc.md

 If only one module or script is documented for a project, then the `index.html` generated contains the documentation for that module, since an index pointing to one module would be redundant.

 (If you want to document a script, there is a project-level type 'script' for that.)
-By default it will process any file ending in `.lua` or `.luadoc`.

 ## See References